Code247nexus/Insurance-PowerBI-Dashboard/README.md

 # Insurance-PowerBI-Dashboard
 Insurance Analytics Dashboard (Power BI)
-##Project Overview
+## Project Overview

--This project presents an interactive insurance analytics dashboard built using Microsoft Power BI.
+- This project presents an interactive insurance analytics dashboard built using Microsoft Power BI.
--The dashboard provides insights into premium performance, claims analysis, profitability, customer segmentation, and regional trends to support data-driven decision-making.
+- The dashboard provides insights into premium performance, claims analysis, profitability, customer segmentation, and regional trends to support data-driven decision-making.
--The project is based on a guided Power BI dashboard and was customized, documented, and structured as a portfolio project.
+- The project is based on a guided Power BI dashboard and was customized, documented, and structured as a portfolio project.

-##Business Objective
+## Business Objective

-*To analyze insurance data and answer key business questions such as:
+* To analyze insurance data and answer key business questions such as:

-*How do premiums and claims compare across regions?
+* How do premiums and claims compare across regions?

-*Which regions and customer segments are more profitable?
+* Which regions and customer segments are more profitable?

-*What are the overall claim ratios and profit margins?
+* What are the overall claim ratios and profit margins?

-*How do insurance metrics trend over time?
+* How do insurance metrics trend over time?

-##Dataset
+## Dataset

--Sample insurance dataset (CSV/Excel format)
+- Sample insurance dataset (CSV/Excel format)

--Contains policy, customer, premium, claims, region, and date information
+- Contains policy, customer, premium, claims, region, and date information

--Public / sample data used for learning and portfolio purposes
+- Public / sample data used for learning and portfolio purposes

-##Key Metrics & KPIs
+## Key Metrics & KPIs

-*Total Premium
+* Total Premium

-*Total Claims
+* Total Claims

-*Claim Ratio
+* Claim Ratio

-*Profit & Profit Margin
+* Profit & Profit Margin

-*Total Policies
+* Total Policies

-*Customer Segmentation
+* Customer Segmentation

-*Regional Performance (Best / Worst Regions)
+* Regional Performance (Best / Worst Regions)

-*Dashboard Features
+* Dashboard Features

-*Interactive KPI cards for high-level insights
+* Interactive KPI cards for high-level insights

-*Trend analysis using line and bar charts
+* Trend analysis using line and bar charts

-*Region-wise performance analysis
+* Region-wise performance analysis

-*Customer segmentation using filters and slicers
+* Customer segmentation using filters and slicers

-*Clean and intuitive report layout for business users
+* Clean and intuitive report layout for business users

-##Tools & Technologies
+## Tools & Technologies

--Power BI Desktop
+- Power BI Desktop

--Power Query (data cleaning & transformation)
+- Power Query (data cleaning & transformation)

--DAX (calculated measures and KPIs)
+- DAX (calculated measures and KPIs)

--GitHub (project versioning and documentation)
+- GitHub (project versioning and documentation)

-##How to View the Dashboard
+## How to View the Dashboard

--Download the .pbix file from the Dashboard folder
+- Download the .pbix file from the Dashboard folder

--Open it using Power BI Desktop
+- Open it using Power BI Desktop

--Use slicers and filters to interact with the report
+- Use slicers and filters to interact with the report

-##Notes
+## Notes

--This project is created for learning and portfolio demonstration purposes
+- This project is created for learning and portfolio demonstration purposes

--Data used is not real customer data
+- Data used is not real customer data

--Dashboard design and KPIs follow common insurance analytics practices
+- Dashboard design and KPIs follow common insurance analytics practices

-##Author
+## Author
-##ADITYA JHA
+## ADITYA JHA
-##Aspiring Data / Business Intelligence Analyst
+## Aspiring Data / Business Intelligence Analyst